-Note: You can download our Office Refurbishment Guide as a PDF by clicking on the Download as PDF button, located on the right of this page
+Note: You can download our Office Refurbishment Guide as a PDF by clicking here

 There are numerous reasons why an organisation will consider refurbishing their existing workplace, the space may not have had any attention in some time, a lease break or expiry may be looming or they may be growing as a business and need to make better use of their space.